 Obviously you’ll need to invest in a Jenga game with blank blocks to start off.
 I’ve made Therapy Jenga with the cheap Jenga blocks from Walmart but the cubes aren’t always symmetrical (just FYI).

-I’ve pre-made some questions for you to download here, which you can edit as you see fit.
+I’ve pre-made some questions for you, which you can find here on my TPT store.
 Print the questions, cut them out, and then mod-podge them onto each block.
 Let the blocks dry overnight and then you’re ready to go!

 How long does it take to play?

 One of the great things about Therapy Jenga is that I can make the activity last as long as I want it too.
 We can play a 2nd round if we want to keep talking or I can even grab a “bad” block to end the game.